jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/introduction.rst

 setup <setup-classic>`)

 * Surgeon's console (Classic and S)

-  * MTMs: master tele manipulators, the two arms the operator uses to control the patient's side
+  * MTMs: master tele manipulators, the two arms the operator uses to control the patient's side, 6 dof haptic devices with gripper
-  * Foot pedals: pedals used to switch the control modes while operating
+  * Foot pedals: pedals used to switch the control modes while operating, select which PSM or ECM, clutch, focus...
   * HRSV: high resolution stereo viewer, aluminum frame with optics, mirrors and CRT monitors for both eyes
-  * Head sensor: sensor used to detect if the operator is looking at the stereo display
+  * Head sensor: sensor used to detect if the operator is looking at the stereo display and enable the teleoperation
   * Console lift motor: adjustable height for the HRSV for better ergonomic
   * Console frame: can be reused to hold everything as opposed to building a custom frame